Known ghost stories you’ll never hear on the historical tour…

 Across the street

-Beasley gave up his land for the British troops during the war.
-The habit stuck, for in 1814 he would give lend the same land.
+Beasley gave up his land for the British troops during the War of 1812.
+He did it again in 1814.

 Eight men were executed for treason in a historical account known as the Bloody Assize of Ancaster.

-The trial was in a small courthouse in the old town.
-Eight men were kept in the basement of the Ancaster Mill before being transported to Beasley’s land (now across from Dundurn, site of the Hamilton Cemetery)
+The trial in a small courthouse once on Wilson Street.
+Eight men kept in the basement of the Ancaster Mill before being transported to Beasley’s land (now across from Dundurn, site of the Hamilton Cemetery)

 Gallows setup and we know the men were hanged.
 What happened after the hanging remains a mystery as there are two different accounts (details recounted on the Ghost Walks at the Hermitage Ruins & our Dark Trolley Tour).

-This land would become Canada’s oldest city run burial ground, the Hamilton Cemetery.
-Includes graves for many notable Hamiltonians, and original earthworks made by the British during the war.
+Later this land became Canada’s oldest city run burial ground – the Hamilton Cemetery.
+Includes graves of many notable Hamilton-ians, and original earthworks made by the British during the war.

 A Haunted Building, we think

-The governing body who run Dundurn Castle are amazing caretakers of a historic building.
-Our disagreement is on the subject of ghosts.
+The Hamilton Civic Museums, who run Dundurn Castle, are amazing caretakers of historic buildings.
+Our only disagreement is about ghosts.

 Countless wedding photos have been taken around Dundurn Castle.